-The Crypto Believer Manifesto

-A dash of distrust of institutions and a pinch of cryptographic tech...
+The Crypto Believer Manifesto A dash of distrust of institutions and a pinch of cryptographic tech...

-For many, the Global Financial Crisis, and institutional/government responses to it, highlighted just how fragile and outdated financial systems had become.
+For many, the Global Financial Crisis-including the institutional and government responses to it highlighted just how fragile and outdated financial systems had become.
 Satoshi Nakamoto's seminal paper, Bitcoin: A Peer-to-Peer Electronic Cash System, envisioned a financial system that put power and accountability in the hands of decentralized systems.